security-notes/infobyte-faraday-wiki/Faraday-Plugin.md

 In order to manage, add, and list information stored in faraday, we created _fplugin_, a simple plugin that allows you to interact directly with our Python API from the command line.

-It gives Faraday powerful scripting features, and allows you to query the database without leaving your favourite workspace, be it the GTK interface, or a terminal.
+It gives Faraday powerful scripting features and allows you to query the database without leaving your favorite workspace, be it the GTK interface, or a terminal.

-Using our plugin located in ```$faraday/bin/``` you can do different actions from the command line
+You can perform different actions from the command line by running our Faraday Plugin command: `faraday-fplugin`

 ```
-$ ./fplugin -h
+$ faraday-fplugin -h
-fplugin --help
-usage: fplugin [-h] [-i] [-w WORKSPACE] [-u URL] [command]
+usage: faraday-fplugin [-h] [-i] [-w WORKSPACE] [-u URL] --username USERNAME
+                       --password PASSWORD
+                       [command]

 Using our plugin you can do different actions in the command line
 and interact with Faraday.
 Faraday comes with some presets for bulk